Algebraic models for classifying spaces of fibrations

 Recall that a composition series of a representation $V$ is a filtration

 by subrepresentations such that each \(V_i/V_{i-1}\) is a simple representation.
 The `semisimplification' of $V$ is the associated graded representation

 It is semisimple by construction and its isomorphism type is independent of the choice of composition series by the Jordan--H\"older theorem.
 Note that $V$ is isomorphic to $V^{ss}$ if and only if $V$ is semisimple.

 \begin{lemma} Let $G$ be an affine algebraic group defined over $\Q$.
-If $V$ is a representation of $G$ with unipotent kernel, then the unipotent radical $G_u$ and the maximal reductive quotient $G/G_u$ may be identified with the kernel and the image of the homomorphism $G\to \GL(\gr V)$. \end{lemma}
+If $V$ is a representation of $G$ with unipotent kernel, then the unipotent radical $G_u$ and the maximal reductive quotient $G/G_u$ may be identified with the kernel and the image of the homomorphism $G\to \GL(V^{ss})$, respectively. \end{lemma}

-\begin{proof} Let $K$ and $N$ denote the kernel of the action of $G$ on $V$ and $\gr V$, respectively.
+\begin{proof} Let $K$ and $N$ denote the kernel of the action of $G$ on $V$ and $V^{ss}$, respectively.
 Clearly, both $K$ and $N$ are normal in $G$ and $K\leqslant N$.
 Furthermore, $K$ is unipotent by hypothesis, and $N/K$ is unipotent because $V$ is a faithful unipotent representation of it.
 Since unipotent groups are closed under extensions (\emph{cf.}~\cite[Corollary 14.7]{mil17}), it follows that $N$ is unipotent.

-To show that $N$ is the unipotent radical, we need to show that every normal unipotent subgroup $U$ of $G$ acts trivially on $\gr V$.
+To show that $N$ is the unipotent radical, we need to show that every normal unipotent subgroup $U$ of $G$ acts trivially on $V^{ss}$.
 For this, it suffices to show that $U$ acts trivially on every simple $G$-representation $W$.
 Since $U$ is unipotent, there is a non-zero $w\in W$ that is fixed by $U$ (\emph{cf.}~\cite[Proposition 14.1]{mil17}).
 Since $U$ is normal in $G$, it also fixes $gw$ for every $g\in G$.
 Indeed, for every $u\in U$ we have $g^{-1}ug\in U$, whence $(g^{-1}ug)w =w$ so that $ugw=gw$.
 Since $W$ is simple, $w$ generates $W$ as a $G$-module, so $U$ acts trivially on $W$. \end{proof}